 The Covesting copy trading module is available for individuals who can’t seem to get it right or simply need a pause to refocus.
 Rather than trading CFDs themselves, traders can use Covesting to become followers of other more successful strategy managers, who are all ranked by profits on a global leaderboard.

 A type of agreement or contract where two willing parties, a buyer, and a seller agree to settle the contact based on the price difference between the time the contract was opened and at the time the position was closed.
 Pricing is based on the market price of the underlying asset of the trading instrument.

 Which CFD markets can I trade on?

-CFDs are available for any type of market, from traditional to digital assets.
-Most commonly CFDs are found across forex, stock indices, commodities like gold and silver, and cryptocurrencies like Bitcoin and Ethereum are all frequent places to find CFDs.
+CFDs are available for any market, including traditional and digital assets.
+Forex, stock indices, commodities like gold and silver, and cryptocurrencies like Bitcoin and Ethereum are all frequent places to find CFDs.

 Is CFD trading right for me?

-CFD trading is right for anyone, so long as a trading calculator is used so traders fully understand all aspects of their position, including potential profit, the risk to reward, any loss if a stop loss is triggered, and more.
-Never take position sizes larger than you can stand to risk or lose, and be sure to stick to the trading plan at all times.
+CFD trading is suitable for everyone as long as they use a trading calculator to completely comprehend all aspects of their position, such as potential profit, risk to reward, any loss if a stop loss is triggered, and so on.
+Never take on more risk or lose money than you can afford to lose, and stick to your trading plan at all times.

 Is CFD online trading safe?